-CAST’s treatment programs for substance abuse and addiction recovery uses the CAST alignment model (CAM).
+CAST’s treatment programs for substance use disorders and addiction use the CAST alignment model (CAM).
 This helps you reconnect with your mental, emotional, and spiritual self and empowers you to change your life.

-This method of tackling substance abuse is what makes the CAST treatment program unique.
-At CAST addiction treatment centers, we don’t just look at drug and alcohol treatment from one angle.
-We approach the problem from all angles and all areas of your life.
-We work with your physical, emotional, and spiritual self.
+This method of tackling problematic substance use is what makes the CAST treatment program unique.
+At CAST, we utilize a comprehensive approach when treating drug and alcohol addiction.
+We approach the problem from all areas of your life in order to address and integrate your physical, emotional, and spiritual needs.

 Intensive Outpatient Program/Partial Hospitalization Program (IOP/PHP)

-Breaking free from alcohol and drug abuse often requires a complete change of environment.
-At the CAST Center in Los Angeles, we provide a place to help you make this transformation.
-This residential treatment program includes group and individual therapy sessions, along with lifestyle coaching and other activities.
+Breaking free from alcohol and drug addiction often requires a complete change of environment.
+At CAST Centers in Los Angeles, we provide a place to help you make this transformation.
+Our treatment program includes group and individual therapy sessions, along with lifestyle coaching and other activities.
 These will help you work through the issues underlying your relationship with drugs and alcohol.

 While you’re in this program, you’ll experience sober living in our Los Angeles Wellness Apartments.
 These comfortable, shared living spaces give you the supportive environment you need during this challenging time.
 With staff on-site 24/7, help is there if you need it.

 CAST Centers also offers an outpatient treatment program suitable that you can customize.
 In this treatment program, you continue to live at home and go to work.
 You’ll visit our treatment facility regularly within a schedule that accommodates home and work life.